Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 1. Open Form3Custom in Normal View.

-2. Enter a value greater than 5 into the TextBox and press Tab Key.
-If everything went on well you will see an error message.
+2. Enter a value greater than 5 into the TextBox and press the Tab Key.
+If everything went well, you will see an error message.

 3. Try entering a negative value (say –2) into the TextBox and press Tab-Key.
 An error message will be displayed from the Class Module.